Champii/Nodulator/README.md

 #### Single Route Object

 Nodulator provides a predefined route system for lazy, adapted for Singleton `Resource`: `Nodulator.Route.SingleRoute`.

-It setups 2 routes (exemple when attached to a `PlayerResource`) :
+It setups 2 routes (exemple when attached to a `Players`) :

 ```
 GET     => /api/1/player   => Fetch
 PUT     => /api/1/player   => Update
 ```

 This route system needs to have a resource with `id == 1` in your actual DB before startup time to work.

 If you don't have a `config.schema` property set in your `Resource`, it will create one for you at startup time.

 Else, `Nodulator` will throw an error and shutdown.

 If you use `SqlMem` DB system, you must add a 'default' value to each resource fields in order to add it at startup.

 #### Multi Route Object

 Nodulator provides also a standard route system for lazy : `Nodulator.Route.MultiRoute`.
 It allows you to handle your resources like its a big collection.
- It setups 5 routes (exemple when attached to a `PlayerResource`) :
+ It setups 5 routes (exemple when attached to a `Players`) :

 ```
 GET     => /api/1/players       => List